Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management

-In Fig.~\ref{fig2}, $EE$ achieved by the proposed solution is illustrated with varying target number of bits, $Bt_{n}$ whereas the uplink power level, $P_{k}^{max}$, circuit power $P_f$, and number of devices are fixed.
-In general, by increasing $Bt_{n}$ for a fixed $K=70$ devices, the total $EE$ decreases, which shows the proper functioning of the proposed solution.
-In comparison to modified greedy algorithm, our proposed GREEN-AI improves the $EE$ consistently for all values of $Bt_{n}$.
-Approximately, the performance gap remains the same throughout in Fig.~\ref{fig2}, which is due the fixed value of $P_f$ It is noted $P_f$ has a predominate effect in achieving an increased value of $EE$.
-Nevertheless, our proposed algorithm can improve $EE$ of a large number IoT devices in the disaster region.
-It can allow them to upload more data while still relying on a minimum fixed power level, i.e., $P_{k}^{max}=0.2$\,W.

-In Fig.~\ref{fig3}, we have studied the effectiveness of our proposed algorithm with respect to various number of devices available in a disaster region, whereas target number of bits is fixed at $Bt_{n}=50$\,kbits, and the circuit power is fixed at $P_f=1.4002$.
-As shown in Fig.~\ref{fig3}, the increasing number of devices results in rising $EE$ of the system and forming an exponential curve, which also verifies the complexity analysis of our proposed algorithm.
-In comparison to the modified version of the greedy algorithm, our GREEN-AI scheme improves the $EE$ by a fair margin and the performance gap widens significantly with an increase in the number of IoT devices available in the disaster region.
+The height of the UAV plays an important role in achieving a suitable amount of total EE of the IoT devices available in the disaster region.
+In Fig.~\ref{fig4}, we have studied the effectiveness of our proposed algorithm with respect to varying the height of the UAV to adjust the coverage area of the disaster region, whereas target number of bits is fixed at $Bt_{n}=50$\,kbits, and the circuit power is fixed at $P_f=1.4002$.
+As shown in Fig.~\ref{fig4}, by increasing the height of the UAV the total EE of the IoT devices exponentially decreases.
+In comparison to the modified version of the greedy algorithm, our GREEN-AI scheme improves the $EE$ by a fair margin and the performance gap remains approximately same with an increase in the height of UAV.